Back to main LIS 501 page

-Workload: A general rule of thumb is that for every hour of a graduate-level class, you should expect to do 3-4 hours of work, including class time.
+A general rule of thumb is that for every hour of a graduate-level class, you should expect to do 3-4 hours of work, including class time.
 So, for a three-credit graduate-level course such as this one, that would equal 9-12 hours of work per week.
 This is an average; some weeks it could be a bit less, and some weeks it could be a bit more (for example, when you have an assignment due).
-Our course readings, class discussions of them, and individual and group assignments are all important and significant parts of our course and of your workload.
+Readings and activities in LIS 501 have been balanced, within reason, to account for expected differences in workload each week.
+Note — especially if haven’t taken an online course before — that you should check our eClass site regularly regardless of the workload for a given week.
+During our discussion assignments you should check in at least once per day, and once a day is a good general recommendation for other times as well.

-- act in a professional manner in class, your communications, use of technology, and other class activities;
+- act in a professional manner in your communications and other class activities;

 - conduct yourself the same way that you would on the job (professional behaviour is expected at all times);